pranman11/vivpro-playlist-viewer/README.md

     ```

 - **Rate a Song (user login required):**
    Django's inbuilt User model is used as a base model to create a relation between user rating and song.
 Therefore, easiest way to access this API would be to log into the admin portal (http://localhost:8000/admin) using the superuser details entered above.
 Once logged in, you can navigate to the below URL.
+Once a rating has been given, we can also navigate back to the admin portal to see the ratings provided by each user.

   - **URL:** `http://localhost:8000/rate/`
   - **Method:** `POST`